Wasserstern/OSMUnity/README.md

 This is a simple example project showing how to use the Overpass API in Unity to render OSM Data.

 Just clone this project.
-Run the game and click the button to see it in action.
+Add it via UnityHub.
+Run the project.
+Press play.
+Click the button.